-44 Angiosperm Taxonomy and Morphology KU2DSCBOT106 Semest Hrs/we er : 2 ek: 3 Theory + 1 Practical Credits : 4
+44 Angiosperm Taxonomy and Morphology KU2DSCBOT106 Semeste Hrs/wee er : 2 ek: 3 Theory + 1 Practical Credits: 4

-- 1. Knowledge in Biology at 200-299 level - 2.
+- 1. Knowledge in Biology at 10th standard - 2.
 Ability to write examination in English

 Course Outcomes CO1 Understanding of the fundamental concepts in morphological characters and classification of Angiosperms.
 CO2 Concept development in diversity that exist in angiosperms through studies in vegetative and floral morphology.
-CO3 Enable the student to classify different types flower, inflorescences, fruits and seeds.
+CO3 Enable the student to classify different types of flower, inflorescences, fruits and seeds.
 CO4 Skill in comparison by observing the features, both vegetative and reproductive, and thereby classification of angiosperms.
 CO5 Induce to experiment on the subject in an intensive way to facilitate an interdisciplinary profession/enterprise/entrepreneurship

 PSO1 PSO2 PSO3 PSO4 PSO5 PSO6 PSO7 PSO8 PSO9 PSO10 PSO11 PSO12

-CO1
+CO1 V V

-CO2
+CO2 $\sqrt{}$ V $\sqrt{}$

 CO3

-CO4
+CO4 √ V

-CO5
+CO5 V

-This is an introductory biology course designed for UG students in general and BSc Zoology BSc Microbiology and BSc Forestry in particular.
-The aim of the course is to give basic knowledge about the diversity of plant life forms.
+This is an introductory biology course designed for UG students.
+The aim of the course is to give basic knowledge about angiosperm taxonomy and morphology.